TLDR

 Federal Funding Concentration in Alaska Nonprofits

-The federal grant landscape in Alaska is unlike any other state.
-Nonprofits here regularly manage funding from the Bureau of Indian Affairs, the Environmental Protection Agency, the Department of Housing and Urban Development, and the Bureau of Land Management — sometimes simultaneously.
+Alaska’s federal grant mix is unlike any other state.
+Nonprofits here regularly manage funding from the Bureau of Indian Affairs, the Environmental Protection Agency, the Department of Housing and Urban Development, and the Bureau of Land Management, sometimes simultaneously.
 Each of these agencies carries its own compliance framework built on the OMB Uniform Guidance baseline, and each has additional agency-specific requirements for procurement, reporting, and monitoring.

 A community health nonprofit in rural Alaska serving a single Native village might manage a BIA Indian Health Service grant, an EPA environmental health grant, and an HUD housing assistance contract all in the same fiscal year.
 Each grant has quarterly reporting requirements, separate drawdown procedures, and different documentation standards for allowable costs.
 Managing this compliance volume with a small staff, often in a community with limited accounting infrastructure, creates significant audit risk.